Chronology of Major SMCRA-Related Events

 September 24, 1996

-Fish and Wildlife Service issues a programmatic biological opinion under section 7 of the Endangered Species Act (ESA).
+The Fish and Wildlife Service issues a programmatic biological opinion and conference report under section 7 of the Endangered Species Act (ESA).
 The opinion covers the permitting and conduct of coal mining operations under SMCRA regulatory programs.
 It allows the issuance of permits for those operations without first conducting site-specific consultation under section 7 of the ESA, provided that there is coordination between the SMCRA regulatory authority and the Fish and Wildlife Service during the permit application review and approval process.
 The opinion establishes a dispute resolution process and includes an incidental take statement.

 March 31, 1997